-Loan Liabilities
+Disputed Loan Liabilities

-A loan of \$6,477,878 is outstanding.
-This relates to monies paid from the Racecourse Development Fund between 1985 to 1987 in relation to finalising construction of the grandstand.
-Grant status was not attached when approving the finance.
-Instead the funding position was left open.
+This relates to monies paid from the Racecourse Development Fund (RDF) between 1985 to 1987 in relation to finalising construction of the grandstand.
+Grant status was not attached when approving the finance and the funding position was left open.
+The amount in question is \$6,477,878

-The loan has since been transferred to Greyhound Racing NSW (GRNSW).
-A number of approaches have been made to approve conversion of the loan to grant status due to the historical aspects of the loan arrangements and the period involved since it was incurred.
+The RDF has since closed and the debt is now with Greyhound Racing NSW (GRNSW).
+A number of approaches have been made to approve conversion of the loan to grant status due to the historical aspects of the loan arrangements and the length of time since it was incurred.
 In July 2015 notice was received from GRNSW in respect of the claim.
 Based on legal advice the Land Manager notified GRNSW the claim was denied and payment would not be made.